Open-Attestation/documentation-website/website/docs/developer-section/libraries/open-attestation.md

 > Note:
 > Though `wrapDocument` and `wrapDocuments` are both identical but there is a slight difference.
 >
+> wrapDocuments:
+>
-> - wrapDocuments returns an array and not an object.
+> - returns an array and not an object.
 > - Each element in the array is a wrapped document corresponding to the one provided as input.
-> - Each element has the same merkleRoot.
+> - Each element will share the same unique `merkleRoot` value in every batch wrap instance.
-> - Each element has a different targetHash.
+> - Each element has an unique `targetHash` value.
-> - Similar to wrapDocument, every time you run wrapDocuments, it will create different hashes (in front of every fields in the data object), targetHash and merkleRoot.
+> - Similar to wrapDocument, every time you run wrapDocuments, it will create unique hashes (in front of every fields in the data object).

 ### Sign a document